In some cases, we earn commissions from affiliate links in our posts.

 Olivia Colman only appeared on one episode of Midsomer Murders, but it was a good one.
 In Series 12, episode 5, we can see Colman in an episode titled “Small Mercies”, where a villager opens his model village to the public, only to get a most unpleasant surprise.

 Given her Oscar win, I'd say The Favourite goes without mention.
 It's currently available for digital purchase HERE.

-The Iron Lady: This biographical film about the life of Margaret Thatcher earned quite a lot of praise and awards for lead actor Meryl Streep.
+This biographical film about the life of Margaret Thatcher earned quite a lot of praise and awards for lead actor Meryl Streep.
 It was Colman she called out during her BAFTA Awards acceptance speech, though, calling her “divinely gifted” after she played the role of Thatcher's daughter, Carol.
+Stream it HERE.

 Them That Follow

 Olivia Colman stars in this Appalachia-set series about devoutly religious people who handle deadly snakes to prove their faith.
 In this small, insulated community, a pastor's daughter holds a dark secret.
 Colman plays a gas station attendant whose non-believing son is the object of the pastor's daughter's affection.
-The film has premiered at Sundance and SXSW, but it won't hit normal theaters until June 21st.
+Stream it HERE.

 While we didn't cover them all, we did hit the majority of Colman's more substantial performances.
 Do you have a favorite?
 Did we miss a great one?
 Let us know in the comments!